OmnisGenomics/OmnisStream-Core/README.md

 ## License

-Licensed under the Apache License, Version 2.0.
-See `LICENSE`.
+This repository is licensed under the Apache License, Version 2.0.
+See LICENSE.

+The specification is vendored as a git submodule at spec/omnisstream-spec and is licensed separately.
+See spec/omnisstream-spec/LICENSE.